 Before he began to take on Vince McMahon, the WWE, and the world in 1990, his heart seemed to have been in the right place.
 He pushed for positive change and tried educating people to halt the proliferation of steroids.

-Thirty years ago, information on steroids wasn’t as prevalent, and Graham would explain to the best of his abilities and without any medical training, what steroids were.
+Thirty years ago, information on steroids wasn’t as prevalent, and Graham would explain what steroids were to the best of his abilities and without any medical training.

-After going into the common side effects of steroids, Superstar Billy Graham mentions that he is suffering from degenerative joint disease.
-He says doctors didn’t know it as a side effect of steroids until recently.
+After going into the common side effects of steroids, Graham mentions that he suffers from degenerative joint disease.
+He says doctors didn’t know it was a side effect of steroids until recently.

 "What it amounts to is that steroids are one of the most deceptive drugs today because they’ll make you look good on the outside, but on the inside, it’s destroying you and tearing your body apart."

-By early 1990, when this interview took place, Graham dropped a bombshell that would later put organizations like the then-WWF in the storm’s eye with the Feds.
+By early 1990, when this interview occurred, Graham dropped a bombshell that would later put organizations like the then-WWF in the storm’s eye with the Feds.

 "Even though it’s harder now to get them, at least 90% of pro wrestlers are taking steroids."